 For many years, the Botanical Gardens have been integrated into the university.
 Thanks to botanist Luís Wittnich Carrisso who was a professor at the university, the gardens blossomed during the period between 1918 and 1937.
 Carrisso studied other gardens around the world and brought in many new species of trees and plants.
 Many of them came from Angola which has given the garden a very exotic feel.

 In total there are over 1200 species.
 They have been collected from all around the world.
-On top of the many trees and plants, the gardens have also been nicely decorated with ponds, fountains and statues.
+On top of the many trees and plants, the gardens have also been nicely decorated with ponds, fountains, and statues.
 There are stairs leading down to the interior of the gardens, and you can easily walk around in there.
 It is free to visit.
 Many botanists consider this place to be one of the most stunning gardens in Europe.
-It is open between 9 and 17.30 for most of the year – with extended opening hours in the summer where where it closes at 20.00.
-If you want an official guided tour, send a mail to firstname.lastname@example.org and inform them that you are coming and that you request a tour.
+It is open between 9 and 17.30 for most of the year – with extended opening hours in the summer where it closes at 20.00.
+If you want an official guided tour, send a mail to email@example.com and inform them that you are coming and that you request a tour.

 Praça do Comercio

-In the very heart of Coimbra we find Praça do Comércio.
+In the very heart of Coimbra, we find Praça do Comércio.
 This is the main square of the city.
 It is super busy during the daytime and in the evening.
 A lot of people use it as a meeting point when going out.

 Praça do Comércio offers great views in all directions.
 There are many shops and regular apartment buildings around.
-You can eat in the middle of the square since there is a few restaurants with outdoor seating.
+You can eat in the middle of the square since there are a few restaurants with outdoor seating.
 Sometimes there is live music, sometimes there are political gatherings, so it is a place with plenty of life.
 Everyone in Coimbra stops by Praça do Comércio every now and then, so you should do the same.
-The church of São Tiago is in one side of the square, the São Bartolomeu stairs lead from the square up to one of the shopping streets, while Arco de Almedina is on the eastern end.
+The church of São Tiago is on one side of the square, the São Bartolomeu stairs lead from the square up to one of the shopping streets, while Arco de Almedina is on the eastern end.

 The Mondego River flows through Coimbra and separates the city into two – the eastern part which is the old Coimbra, and the western part which has more modern attractions, although also some historic sites.